Sea Level Resilience in South Florida

 Who are we?

-The sea level resilience group comprises seven faculty members from six research areas within the University of Florida/IFAS: horticulture (Horticultural Sciences), hydrology (Agricultural and Biological Engineering), phycology and algal communities (Agronomy), changes in microbial community structure and function (Microbiology and Cell Science), landscape ecology (School of Forest Resources and Conservation), and coastal biogeochemistry (Soil and Water Sciences).
+The sea level resilience group comprises seven faculty members from six research areas within the University of Florida/IFAS: horticulture (Horticultural Sciences), hydrology (Agricultural and Biological Engineering), phycology and algal communities (Agronomy), changes in microbial community structure and function (Microbiology and Cell Science), landscape ecology (School of Forest, Fisheries and Geomatic Sciences), and coastal biogeochemistry (Soil and Water Sciences).
 To ensure the success of the initiative, collaborations with existing faculty are underway to achieve a holistic, interdisciplinary approach for addressing the many dimensions of sea level resilience both from a research prospective and a communication strategy across several UF departments and other partners around the state.